bureau-of-archieves/simpleshop/readme.md

  * Add Spring Security.
  * Separate template and data.
 This way a type of template can be cached by the client.
  * drag and drop swap view positions.
+ * replace ui text in scripts with message key.

 Future Todo List
 -----------